 In the first half of the 15th century, Portugal under the guidance of Prince Henry the Navigator, began what we now refer to as the Atlantic Slave Trade.
-This trade saw between 12 to 14 million Africans sold into slavery and taken across the ocean to the Americas.
-It was a crime against humanity that lasted for four centuries.
+This trade saw approximately 12.5 million Africans sold into slavery and taken across the ocean to the Americas.
+It was a brutal trade that lasted for four centuries.

-In this walking tour, you learn how this trade shaped Portugal's development.
+In this walking tour, you will learn how the Slave Trade shaped Portugal's development.
 You will be guided along back streets and main avenues, monuments, churches and public squares that have a connection with this history and can offer insight into how Lisbon was marked by slavery.
-We will address various topics such as the genesis of the slavery in the Iberian peninsula, the birth of the Atlantic Slave Trade, the Age of Discovery, the day to day aspects of the life of a slave living in historical Lisbon, the importance of Brazil,towards the abolition of the trade in Portugal, the Portuguese colonies in Africa and the struggle for liberation by African nationalists.
+We will address various topics such as the genesis of the slavery in the Iberian peninsula, the birth of the Atlantic Slave Trade, the Age of Discovery, the day to day aspects of the life of an enslaved person living in historical Lisbon, the importance of Brazil,towards the abolition of the trade in Portugal, the Portuguese colonies in Africa and the struggle for liberation by African nationalists.

 This tour is conducted by a licensed local guide whose mission is to inform travelers what they need to know to enhance their stay in Lisbon, and to promote Portugal's culture and heritage.
 From recommendations of things to do in the city, to insider advice on public transportation, to other areas you would want to visit on your stay, feel free to ask your guide anything.

 The maximum number of participants is 8 people.
 This way a personal and engaging experience is guaranteed.

 In front of the fountain located in the Largo do Chafariz de Dentro